Why all the anonymous visitors?

 Set up the advanced instrumentation.
 When a user signs up or logs in to your app, they are identifying themselves, so you’ll be able to know exactly who is doing what in your app.
 In addition to getting more known users, you’ll also be able to see what those users are doing in your application, which can be quite helpful for finding the hottest intent!

 ID Links.
 When you send outbound emails, you can embed a special identification parameter that will allow you to know when that specific person clicks on your link.
 Koala will allow you to track more than just email opens and clicks, enabling you to see the true interest of your prospects and respond to their intent in real-time.
+You can read more about setting up ID Links here.

 Common marketing site tactics